bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 - Tether
 - ROV frame

-1. Grab the tether around 12 inches away from the tether penetrator.
+1. Loop the tether around the plastic thimble at a point about 12 inches (30 cm) away from the tether penetrator.

-2. Loop the tether around the plastic thimble.

-3. Firmly attach 3 of the zip ties, alternating directions they are installed, around the tether right where it enters and exits the thimble.
+2. Firmly attach 3 of the zip ties, alternating directions as they are installed, around the tether right where it enters and exits the thimble.
+Hold the tether firmly in place agaisnt the thimble until it is secured.

 	<img src="/fathom/cad/tether-tutorial-a1.png" class="img-responsive" style="max-width:900px" />

-4. Attach the thimble to the rear panel as shown
+3. Attach the thimble to the rear panel as shown

 	<img src="/brov2/cad/brov2-thimble-to-frame.png" class="img-responsive" style="max-width:900px" />